limcheekin/fluwix/README.md

 # flutter-widgets-explorer

-The Flutter Widgets Explorer project is created to learn, test and demo flutter widgets.
+The Flutter Widgets Explorer project is created to learn, test and demo flutter widgets in one application.

 ## Getting Started